Enko Chem raises $45 million to develop crop protection solutions with AI

 Enko Chem, which harnesses machine learning to help farmers sustainably protect their crops from pests and disease, has raised $45 million.
 Founder and CEO Jacqueline Heard said the funds will be used to expand the Boston-based startup’s technology platform and ready its pipeline of crop protection solutions for field testing and regulatory trials.
 Enko also plans to continue pursuing studies and collaborations with industry partners as part of its broader mission.

 Protecting crops from pests is no easy feat.
-A recent study showed that worldwide, over 600 species of insects and fungi have developed a level of pesticide resistance, threatening losses in yield of between 10.1% and 40.9% for crops like rice, maize, potatoes, and soybeans.
+A recent study showed that worldwide, over 600 species of insects and fungi have developed a level of pesticide resistance, threatening losses in yield of between 10.1% and 40.9% for crops like rice, corn, potatoes, and soybeans.
 In the U.S. alone, insecticides are used to protect crops on approximately 45 million acres, and it’s estimated yields would decrease by 40% to 50% without treatment.

 Enko, which was founded in 2017 and incubated by Anterra Capital, a venture fund focused on startups addressing food supply chain challenges, aims to discover safe, economical solutions that promote sustainable staple crop production.
 The company produces large discovery data sets that are amenable to machine learning and AI models.
-In tandem with predictive analytics tools, these data sets ostensibly decrease design cycles and bolster success in finding safe, novel, and effective compounds faster and more cost-effectively than rivals.
+In tandem with predictive analytics tools, these data sets ostensibly decrease design cycles and bolster success in finding safe, novel, and effective compounds more quickly and cost-effectively than rivals.

 Enko uses information about protein targets and pests to inform its product development strategy, sourcing DNA-encoded libraries containing an array of 120 billion compounds.
 It claims an experimental approach allows it to get an early read on both safety and effectiveness and deliver machine learning- and AI-driven improvements in predictability.
 Enko says it’s able to cast a broad net and survey hundreds of billions of small molecules while narrowing the scope of the solutions it pursues.

 These predictive analytics tools enable Enko to focus on compounds with the highest likelihood of commercial success, explained a spokesperson.
 “We use a suite of predictive analytics tools across our pipeline and for every target.
 We will have billions of data points about target binding, target inhibition, bioactivity, and safety that can be used to train ensembles of machine learning models and heuristics,” the spokesperson told VentureBeat via email.
 “It would take a very large, concerted, and expensive effort for us to collect a similar training set for a single target using traditional high throughput screening methods.
-For example, we can use these data and models to broadly understand the features that separate compounds that are most likely to be potent, safe, and active in the whole organism versus not.
+For example, we can use [this] data and models to broadly understand the features that separate compounds that are most likely to be potent, safe, and active in the whole organism versus not.
 Our database will also grow with time, increasing the power and value of our approach.”

 Among other products, Enko is developing insecticides, fungicides, and herbicides for staple crop types in the U.S. and globally.
 Heard notes that the yields of most fruit and vegetable crops increase 50% to 90% with fungicides and that over 90% of U.S. cropland is now treated with herbicides, an uptick driven by the popularization of no-till farming.
 No-till farming decreases harmful soil erosion but often isn’t practical without protection against invasive species.